 A Long Time Since Your Last Exam

 If your glasses aren’t broken, and you’ve had an eye exam when you should, you may still need new glasses.
 When you experience frequent headaches and eye strain, especially after reading, playing video games, watching TV, or being on your phone, you may be having problems with your vision.
 Your eyes are trying to compensate, and thus you are having headaches and eye strain.
-Additionally, if you’re squinting–it’s definitely time to go in for an eye appointment.
-Your eyes need tested.
+Additionally, if you’re squinting–it’s time to go in for an eye appointment.
+Your eyes need to be tested.
 It’s time to schedule an appointment with your ophthalmologist and get your eyes checked out.
 You might need a new pair of glasses in this situation.